 A caveat is a formal registration of a legal or equitable interest in land.
 If you are the registered owner of a piece of land in NSW, you will know if a party has lodged a caveat on your land as the Registrar-General is required to send you written notice.
 Lodging a caveat can prevent further dealings with the property until it’s removed.
 Below, we set out the three key ways to remove a caveat in New South Wales.

 The formal withdrawal process requires the caveator to decide to withdraw their caveat.
 To do this, the caveator (or their solicitor) must complete and sign a Withdrawal of Caveat form (Form 08WX from the Land and Property Information Office) and lodge this together with the fee ($136.30 as of February 2017).

-The following individuals apart from the caveator can also apply to withdraw the caveat:
+The following individuals can also apply to withdraw the caveat:

-- if a caveat is held as joint tenants and one caveator is deceased, the surviving caveator;
+- if joint tenants hold a caveat and one caveator dies, the surviving caveator;

 - the executor, administrator or trustee of a deceased caveator;

-- a trustee where the caveator is an infant or is deemed mentally incapable under the Trustee Act 1925.
+- a trustee when the caveator is an infant or is deemed mentally incapable.

-You may also remove a caveat if it lapses where for example:
+You may also remove a caveat if it lapses.
+For example, this occurs when: